stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

     }
 ```

-This `zero` value is mapped from the enumeration constant with a zero value (if present) or is arbitrarily set to the first constant.
+This `zero` value is mapped from the enumeration constant with an integer zero value if present or is arbitrarily set to the first constant.

 In the type converter we can now safely handle invalid or unspecified native values: